IDontLikeGithub445/Max-All-Characters-In-Genshin-Impact/README.md

 RNG is added for World bosses, and specifically Ley Line Outcrops, but not domains.
 So its not perfect, but its probably a good estimate.

+Also, don't question the optimization of my script, Im well aware looping something 20 times giving 1 resin each time is significantly less efficient than looping once, giving 20 resin.
+I'm not taking any chances with me an my 54% in Math Class.
+I'm looping it as if it was in game, 1 resin every 8 minutes.
+You're lucky im not making you WAIT 8 minutes for every resin lol. haha im not that dumb.

 I'll update it the best I can, whenever I feel like it, so it should stay roughly correct for however long I play genshin.
+I guess I'll add a very brief changelog:
+April 30th: {Added Eula, Yanfei, and fixed Rosaria.
+Added Cyro Hypostasis, Added Azhdaha, Added Adventure EXP, and Companionship EXP, plus an option to max companionship EXP, aswell as everything else.
+Added Daily coms, and primogems.}

 Sources
 https://genshin-impact.fandom.com/wiki/Ley_Line_Outcrops